jorisvandenbossche/course-python-geospatial/notebooks/11-xarray-intro.md

 - Read the data file and assign to a variable `gent`.
 - Try to plot it with the `imshow()` method.
 - Convert the array to a float array and call it `gent_f`.
-- Convert the max value of 65536 to np.nan (as we have done before).
 - Now divide the array by 65536 to get our data in a [0-1] range.
 - Plot the result with the `imshow()` method.